 Bedrock units underlying the alluvial valleys and generally comprising mountain ranges such as the Nopah and Resting Spring Ranges, the Amargosa Range, and portions of the Sperry Hills through which the AWSR flows.
 These bedrock units consist of Precambrian to Mesozoic-aged metamorphic and sedimentary rocks, including Paleozoic-age carbonate rocks (the "carbonate rock aquifer"); quartzite, and shale which have been folded and faulted (Figure 4.
 Generally, bedrock units such as these produce little water except where they are fractured and faulted, providing pathways for groundwater movement.
-Other bedrock units consist of the Mesozoicaged granitic rocks as found in the Kingston Range.
+Other bedrock units consist of the Mesozoic-aged granitic rocks as found in the Kingston Range.
 Within the granitic rocks, groundwater flow can be assumed to be negligible except where fracturing is present yielding modest quantities of groundwater.

 Where carbonate rocks are present, greater movement of groundwater can occur due to the unique depositional and erosional characteristics of those rocks.
 Fractures and secondary solution openings along bedding planes can transmit considerable quantities of groundwater.
 Groundwater that discharges from the springs at Ash Meadows largely involves groundwater moving through these secondary openings in the carbonate rocks.
-Within the basin, significant groundwater flow through the carbonate rock aquifer occurs within the lower to middle Paleozoic-age carbonate rocks that comprise a package of rocks approximately 26,000 feet thick (Sweetkind, Belcher, et.al., 2017).
+Within the basin, significant groundwater flow through the carbonate rock aquifer occurs within the lower to middle Paleozoicage carbonate rocks that comprise a package of rocks approximately 26,000 feet thick (Sweetkind, Belcher, et.al., 2017).

 Groundwater flow in carbonate rocks can be very complex.
 Carbonate rocks with extensive solution channels or fractures primarily developed in one direction will have permeabilities that are highly oriented in specific directions.
 Therefore, the groundwater flow may not be predictable simply by drawing flow lines perpendicular to regional groundwater surface contours representative of the regional carbonate aquifer (Davis & DeWiest, 1966).
-Although the carbonate rock aquifer likely transmits large volumes of groundwater in the region, permeability is limited to areas of fracturing which proportionally makes up a small portion of the carbonate rocks, that success is dependent on intersecting those fractured zones.
+Although the carbonate rock aquifer likely transmits large volumes of groundwater in the region, permeability is limited to areas of fracturing which proportionally makes up a small portion of the carbonate rock volume.
+Therefore, despite the potential for wells to obtain large yields from the carbonate rocks, that success is dependent on intersecting those fractured zones.